tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/高级配置/Response Header 配置_intl_en.md

 </tr>
 <tr>
 <td>Access-Control-Max-Age</td>
-<td>Specifies the validity period (in seconds) of a preflight request.<br>For a non-simple cross-origin request, it needs to add an HTTP query request, (namely the preflight request) before the communication to check whether the cross-origin request is trusted.
-The following requests are considered as non-simple cross-origin requests: <br>1) Requests whose method is not GET, HEAD, or POST; <br>2) POST requests whose request data type is not `application / x-www-form-urlencoded`, `multipart / form-data` or `text / plain` (for example `application/xml` and `text/xml`)<br>For example, if the custom request header is `Access-Control-Max-Age:1728000`, it indicates that there will not be another preflight request sent for the cross-origin access to the resource within 1,728,000 seconds (20 days).</td>
+<td>Specifies the validity period (in seconds) of a preflight request.<br>For a non-simple cross-origin request, an HTTP query request, namely the preflight request, is needed before the official communication to check whether the cross-origin request is secure to be accepted.
+A cross-origin request is non-simple if it is:<br>Not a GET, HEAD, or POST request, or it is a POST request but its request data type is `application/xml`, `text/xml`, or any other data type except `application/x-www-form-urlencoded`, `multipart/form-data`, and `text/plain`.<br>For example, if a custom request header is `Access-Control-Max-Age:1728000`, it indicates that there will not be another preflight request sent for the cross-origin access to the resource within 1,728,000 seconds (20 days).</td>
 </tr>
 <tr>
 <td>Access-Control-Expose-Headers</td>
-<td>Specifies which headers can be exposed to clients as a part of response.<br>By default, these 6 headers can be exposed to clients: `Cache-Control`, `Content-Language`, `Content-Type`, `Expires`, `Last-Modified`, and `Pragma`.<br>If you want to make other headers accessible to clients, you can separate multiple headers with `,`, e.g., `Access-Control-Expose-Headers: Content-Length,X-My-Header`.
+<td>Specifies which headers can be exposed to clients as a part of responses.<br>By default, these 6 headers can be exposed to clients: `Cache-Control`, `Content-Language`, `Content-Type`, `Expires`, `Last-Modified`, and `Pragma`.<br>If you want to make other headers accessible to clients, you can separate multiple headers with `,`, e.g., `Access-Control-Expose-Headers: Content-Length,X-My-Header`.
 In this way, clients can access the two headers `Content-Length` and `X-My-Header`.</td>
 </tr>
 <tr>
 <td>Content-Disposition</td>